 “Oh yes.
 You expect that makes a difference, do you?
 Magic doesn’t care about nuance.
 Silly girl.
 I expected more from one such as you.”

 “One such as I?
 What does that mean?”
-Abelone asked, feeling as thought she was on the cusp of something important.
+Abelone asked, feeling as though she was on the cusp of something important.
 But instead of answering, the cat spun round as though someone had stood on its tail, narrowed its eyes and sniffed the air.
 Abelone looked around, wondering what had startled him, and felt something – nothing tangible, just a quiet shift of the ash motes floating on the breeze in the light from the kitchen window, but it none the less sent a warning into some forgotten part of her brain.
-“What was that?” she asked quickly.
+“What was that?” she asked sharply.

 “Never mind, never mind,” the cat said hurriedly.
 “You go inside now.
 Quick, quick, in you go!”